SohamRoy-01/PingPong/README.md

 # PingPong
-Its basically a player vs computer game of a ball and paddle which also tracks score relatively
+Its basically a player vs computer game of a ball and paddle which also tracks score relatively in the screen